chattanooga-yinyanghouse/chattanooga-yinyanghouse.github.io/NODE-APP/src/content/news-events/stretching-class-sound-bath.md

 During the sound bath, Amanda will make her way around the room performing reiki on participants to infuse extra healing energy & relaxation into this experience.
 ## What to bring?
 Please bring a yoga mat if you have one.
 You may also want to bring a blanket to get cozy during the sound healing portion of the event.
 Any other comfort items such as a pillow may be used, but we have extras at the clinic if needed.
+## Event Details
+Wednesday, August 6th from 5:00pm-6:45pm.
+Cost is $40 per participant.
+You can book online under "Appointments" and scroll down to "Stretching Class & Sound Bath with Reiki Group Session".